 The Biggest Drawback is Cost

 Aside from the few drawbacks, metal roofing could be the last roof you will need to purchase for your home, giving you years of protection.
 Particularly in areas with extreme weather, a metal roof can withstand any conditions that Mother Nature brings.
-If you are ready to make the leap and try metal roofing on your home, you can find many ideas for any style of home: colonial, historic, contemporary, and rustic and even see how your own home will look with a metal roof.
+If you are ready to make the leap and try metal roof material on your home, you can find many ideas for any style of home: colonial, historic, contemporary, and rustic and even see how your own home will look with a metal roof.